Nidhighura/Vehicle-Insurance-Management-in-ServiceNow/README.md

 Save and test the ACL rule.

 By implementing ACLs, the system ensures that only authorized users can access sensitive insurance data, while regular users can interact with the system only through the catalog interface.

+## Data Integrity
+Data integrity is maintained in the Vehicle Insurance Management System by implementing field validation rules and automation mechanisms.
+These measures ensure that the data entered into the system is accurate, complete, and reliable.

+Mandatory fields are enforced on the client side to prevent users from submitting incomplete forms.
+This ensures that important information such as customer details, policy information, and claim data is always captured.

+In addition, automation is implemented to send reminders to clients regarding important events such as policy expiry or renewal dates.
+This is achieved through Scheduled Jobs, Events, and Email Notifications in ServiceNow.
+These automated processes help keep users informed and ensure timely actions without manual intervention.

+#### 1. Creation of Events in ServiceNow

+In this subtask, system events are created to trigger notifications when specific actions occur within the application.

+Steps:

+Navigate to System Policy → Events → Registry.

+Click New to create a new event.

+Provide the Event Name and description.

+Save the event.

+These events act as triggers that initiate notifications or automated actions within the system.

+#### 2. Configuration of Notifications using Event in ServiceNow

+Notifications are configured to automatically send emails to users when specific events are triggered.

+Steps:

+Navigate to System Notification → Email → Notifications.

+Click New to create a notification.

+Provide a Notification Name and description.

+Select the Table related to the notification.

+In the When to Send section, choose the event created earlier.

+Configure the Recipients such as clients or administrators.

+Define the Email Subject and Message.

+Save and test the notification.

+This ensures that users receive timely alerts and updates.

+#### 3. Creation of Email Script for Dynamic Links

+Email scripts are created to generate dynamic links within email notifications.
+These links allow users to directly navigate to the relevant form or record in the system.

+Steps:

+Navigate to System Notification → Email → Email Scripts.

+Click New to create an email script.

+Write the script to generate a dynamic URL that redirects the user to the required form.

+Save the email script.

+Attach the script to the notification email template.

+This feature improves user convenience by allowing quick access to the required records directly from email.

+#### 4. Configure Scheduled Jobs to Automate Email Reminders

+Scheduled Jobs are configured to automatically trigger reminder emails at specific intervals.

+Steps:

+Navigate to System Definition → Scheduled Jobs.

+Click New to create a scheduled job.

+Define the schedule (daily, weekly, or monthly).

+Configure the script or condition to check for policy expiry or renewal dates.

+Trigger the appropriate event to send reminder notifications.

+Save and test the scheduled job.

+This automation ensures that clients receive timely reminders about policy renewals and other important updates.

 # Phase 5: Deployment, Documentation & Final Presentation